morse-simulator/morse/doc/morse/user/builder.rst

 .. warning::

-    Handling of loop in builder script is a bit complex.
-There is two possible solution to handle properly loop at the builder level.
-The first one is to name explicitly your robot such as:
+    Handling loops in builder scripts is a bit complex.
+There is two possible solutions to properly handle loops at the builder level.
+The first one is to explicitly name your robot, for example:

     .. code-block:: python